META Stock Analysis — Meta Platforms

 Summary

-Meta's Llama AI and unmatched user data are driving a new wave of ad targeting efficiency.
+Meta's Llama AI models and massive user data set are driving a major pivot toward AI-powered advertising and platform engagement.

 Where It Stands